 First, hats.
 No matter what you wear to Mass, you can find a hat to accessorize.
 Several teens at our parish wear loosely crocheted caps, while other women sport berets or a fancy cloche.
 A hat is also slightly less accessible to grabby baby hands.

-Veiling doesn’t have to be unstylish, just like modesty doesn’t equal frumpiness.
+Veiling at Mass doesn’t have to be unstylish, just like modesty doesn’t equal frumpiness.
 But trying to make a fashion statement with your head covering would be counterproductive.

 So there you have it.
 Once again, I’m not pressuring anyone to veil, but if you feel compelled to do so I hope I’ve helped alleviate some of your reservations.
 I know I’m blessed to be at a church where veiling is the norm, rather than the exception so I don’t feel out-of-place.
 I never felt a lot of pressure to veil, I just tried it, read and prayed about it, and ultimately embraced it completely.
 Your journey may be different so don’t stress about it.
 Let me know if I can answer any of your questions.